antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 - Simple to learn and keep in mind data wrangling methodology

-- The generate programming codes are expected to be “good starting points”
+- The generated programming codes are expected to be “good starting points”

     - I.e additionally tweaked by users according to desired outcomes.